-- 18. The objective of the firm is to design, implement and operate a system of quality management for audits or reviews of financial statements, or other assurance or related services engagements performed by the firm, that provides the firm with reasonable assurance that: - (a) The firm and its personnel fulfill their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and conduct engagements in accordance with such standards and requirements; and - (b) Engagement reports issued by the firm or engagement partners are appropriate in the circumstances.
+18. The objective of the firm is to design, implement and operate a system of quality management for audits or reviews of financial reports, and other financial information, other assurance or related services engagements performed by the firm, that provides the firm with reasonable assurance that:

+- (a) The firm and its personnel fulfill their responsibilities in accordance with professional standards and applicable legal and regulatory requirements, and conduct engagements in accordance with such standards and requirements; and - (b) Engagement reports issued by the firm or engagement partners are appropriate in the circumstances.